DeannaCarina/HarryPotterQuiz/README.md

         <td></td>
     </tr>
 </table><br>
 As we can see from the table above, the importance is higher than the viability, which which means that I may run into some problems during the implementation of the web-quiz a there will be things that I would like to implement but I would not have the means or knowledge to implement them.
-Therefore the web-quiz will take a more basic layout, and I will work within the confines of my very limited JavaScript Knowledge to acheive the main goals I have set myself.<br>
+Therefore the web-quiz will take a more basic layout, and I will work within the confines of my very limited JavaScript Knowledge to acheive the main goals I have set myself.<br><br>
 I have plotted the table above into a graph to easily visualise the features that will be implemented into the website and which ones won't be:
 <ul>
     <li>The features in the pink section will be implemented</li>